nlunce/learn-routing-adv-project/README.md

 ## Description

-I developed am event website by utilizing a tech stack that includes JavaScript, and React.
+I developed an event website by utilizing a tech stack that includes JavaScript, and React.

 ## Purpose

-The primary purpose behind creating this software is to establish a user-centric and efficient online marketplace for books.
-Through this platform, users can browse an extensive catalog of books, access detailed information about each title, and make purchases as per their preferences.
+The primary purpose behind creating this software is to establish a user-centric and efficient events website.
+Through this platform, users can browse an extensive catalog of events, access detailed information about each event, and create or edit events.

 [Software Demo Video](https://youtu.be/SqWMdhQnLvE)